astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 #### Step 1: Authorize the Deployment in your cloud

 To grant a Deployment access to a service that is running in a GCP account not managed by Astronomer, use your Deployment's workload identity.
-Workload identity is basically a service account in GCP that's used to manage the level of access for a specific user, object, or group of users to a resource, such as Google BigQuery, GCS bucket, etc.
+Workload identity is a service account in GCP that's used to manage the level of access for a specific user, object, or group of users to a resource, such as Google BigQuery or a GCS bucket.

 To authorize your Deployment, grant the required access to your Deployment's workload identity: